relmia/app/README.md

 Here are some useful bits of code:

-- [ERC721 hook](https://github.com/relmia/app/blob/master/contracts/TradeableCashflow.sol#L27) that when a token is transfered, it redirects all revenues to the new owner.
+- [ERC721 hook](contracts/TradeableCashflow.sol#L27) that when a token is transfered, it redirects all revenues to the new owner.
-- [Superfluid hook](https://github.com/relmia/app/blob/master/contracts/BillboardFlow.sol#L167) that makes sure that a stream to the contract can only start if it
+- [Superfluid smart contract hook](contracts/BillboardFlow.sol#L167) that makes sure that a stream to the contract can only start if it has a greater flow than the currently running stream.
+If that's the case, then it stops the other stream.
+- [Automated smart contract tests](test/app.test.ts#L225) that documents what the business logic of the contract.
+- [React hooks for polling superfluids api](frontend/src/hooks/superfluid.ts) for streams and token balances.
+- [Video player react component for live peer videos](frontend/src/billboardDisplays/FlatPagePlayer.tsx) that fetches the current live peer video id from the smart contract and renders its hls feed.

 ## Setup